dev485431/MobileSoftwareStoreSpringBoot/README.md

 * MYSQL: CREATE DATABASE software_store (user: root, empty password)
 * java -jar MobileSoftwareStoreSpringBoot-1.0-SNAPSHOT.war --spring.profiles.active=prod
 * open http://localhost:8000/
+** you may need to adjust DB configuration in 'resources/application-prod.properties'

 2c. run external container / external mysql db profile with JNDI support:
-* deploy to external container
-* add argument into VM options: -Dspring.profiles.active=prod-jndi ** JNDI configuration is stored in: META-INF/context.xml
+* add argument into VM options of the container: -Dspring.profiles.active=prod-jndi
+* deploy to the container and run the container,
+** you may need to adjust JNDI configuration in 'META-INF/context.xml'

-*** Note: this application can be also deployed to external container with embedded db main profile or external jdbc mysql profile ('prod')
+*** Note: this application can be also deployed to external container with embedded db main profile or external jdbc mysql profile ('prod') (you just need to use the run arguments specified above before deploying to a container)